Submitting Your App

-For WatchKit apps, go to Preparing Your App Submissin for Apple Watch.
+For WatchKit apps, go to Preparing Your App Submission for Apple Watch.
 For more information on the app review process, go to App Review.

 Enter Additional Information in iTunes Connect

-iTunes Connect is a web tool you use to enter information about your app for sale in the App Store or the Mac App Store. iTunes Connect stores all the metadata about your app including the app versions and builds that you upload using Xcode.
+iTunes Connect is a web tool you use to enter information about your app for sale in the store. iTunes Connect stores all the metadata about your app including the app versions and builds that you upload using Xcode.
 Before you submit your app, enter all the required information, described in Viewing and Changing Your App’s Metadata, for your type of app.
 For descriptions of the metadata, see iTunes Connect App Properties.